TAW360/Personal-Health-and-Fitness-Tracker-Dashboard/README.md

 - **Add Filters and Titles**: Add filters for interactivity and title each visualization for clarity.

 ## Conclusion
 The Personal Health and Fitness Tracker Dashboard successfully visualizes personal health and fitness data, providing valuable insights into daily activities, calorie expenditure, and time management.
-By utilizing Tableau, we created interactive visualizations that allow users to track their fitness journey over time.
+By utilizing Tableau, i created interactive visualizations that allow users to track their fitness journey over time.

 ## Key Insights
 - **Activity Trends**: The line chart displaying daily steps highlights trends in physical activity, allowing users to identify patterns in their exercise habits.